-(1) the response is received by the initiating party or its electronic agent, if the response consists of furnishing information or access to it and the message initiated by that party did not preclude such a response; or acceptance.
+(1) the response is received by the initiating party or its electronic agent, if the response consists of furnishing information or access to it and the message initiated by that party did not preclude such a response; or message signifying acceptance.

-(2) the initiating party or its electronic agent receives a message signifying party was aware of or reviewed the initial, the response, the reply, the information, or the action signifying acceptance.
-Electronic messages are effective when received even if no individual is aware of its receipt.
+(2) the initiating party or its electronic agent receives notice or an electronic party was aware of or reviewed the initial message, the response, the reply, the information, or the action signifying acceptance.
+An electronic messages is effective when received even if no individual is aware of its receipt.

 (b) A contract is created under subsection (a) even if no individual representing either a.
-Should subsection (a)(1) require that the initial message invite performance as a response?
+Is the exclusion of any requirement of human review appropriate?

 Uniform Law Source: None.
 First appeared: Section 2-2202 (Sept.
-1994) Selected Issues:
+1994)